TRUST AND ESTATE PLANNING IN LAS VEGAS & MISSOULA

 ABOUT TRUST AND ESTATE SERVICES IN LAS VEGAS & MISSOULA

 When creating a financial plan for the future it is very important in my opinion to also plan for the unexpected.
 There aren’t many guarantees in life but as we all joke with the saying, the two guarantees are taxes and death!
 Even though this is said a lot of the times in a joking manner, these are real concerns for many people.
 You have worked your entire life accumulating the assets you have and you have the right to make sure your assets go to the next generation, charity, or whomever you have chosen with no headaches.
-This is where our Las Vegas Trust and Estate planning can help you.
+This is where our Las Vegas and Missoula Trust and Estate planning can help you.

 The most basic estate planning tool is a will.
 In simple terms, a will allows a person to write down or speak their final wishes as to where and whom their assets are to go.
 The biggest problem with a will?
 A will goes through Probate and all assets become public information.